 I have put in the my local spot Boutrouilles.

-Today it is bad.
-I only look at the black box to see the height of the surf 0.6 – 0.9m its ok.
-But then I look at the blue box and I see 38kph gusting to 61kph, windy and stormy, and possibly blown out.
-I never really look at the red box for data, but I do sometimes look at what direction the waves are coming in at.
 For Boutrouilles spot to work the swell needs northwest to north-north west.
 The tide chart also tells me when high tide is happening so I can be there for 1 hour before.
-However, MSW does all the work for me and gives me a colour indicator Red being bad – Green being good 5I’d say today it’s pretty accurate – not surfing weather but I’ll go for a surfski).
+However, MSW does all the work for me and gives me a colour indicator Red being bad – Green being good I’d say today it’s pretty accurate – not surfing weather but I’ll go for a surfski).

 Now compare this too later on in the week.
 The black shows a good swell height, so fun waves to be had, maybe I ‘ll take my longsup out.
 The red box tells me the wave direction is good for this spot.
 The wind is low and good!
 The sun is out, and the tide is high at night so I can go for a sunset paddle.